Would you contact a business whose email ends with @gmail.com or @domain.com?

 Simply click the Set Google MX button.
 And you’re done!

 It will take a few hours for this change in MX records to take effect.

-But in the meantime, you can go back to G Suite and check off the list of steps.
+But in the meantime, you can go back to Google Workspace (formerly G Suite) and check off the list of steps.